attila-lendvai/openwrt-auto-extroot/README.md

 ## Extroot is not mounted after a `sysupgrade`

-In short, this is an OpenWrt issue.
-The longer discussion is available in [this issue](https://github.com/attila-lendvai/openwrt-auto-extroot/issues/12), and a way to deal with it can be found in
+In short, this is an OpenWrt issue, and the solution is to mount the extroot somewhere, and delete `/etc/.extroot-uuid`.
+More details are available in [this issue](https://github.com/attila-lendvai/openwrt-auto-extroot/issues/12), and a way to deal with it can be found in
 [this blog post](https://blog.mbirth.de/archives/2014/05/26/openwrt-sysupgrade-with-extroot.html).